FinnMcSweeney/asmt-08-group1/README.md

 - Technology Characteristics of Businesses: provides data on technology use and production for Artificial Intelligence, Cloud-Based Computing, Specialized Software, Robotics, and Specialized Equipment technologies data at the U.S. and State level for the reference year 2018.

 File Structure:
-- asmt-08.ipynb: Jupyter notebook containing the methodology for accessing the data through API calls, cleaning and transforming the data as well as the visualizations addressing the analysis questions.
+- ETLreport.ipynb: Jupyter notebook containing the methodology for accessing the data through API calls, cleaning and transforming the data as well as the visualizations addressing the analysis questions.
 - projectreport.doc: Summary report based on our analysis and findings.

 <!-- Think of your README.md as your landing page for your project.
 Before a viewer dives into your files, what do you want them to know about your project?
 Here are some recommendations for your project README.mds: